 Pursuant to SC Code of Laws Section 1-31-40(A)(10) and SC Code of Regulations Chapter 139, the State of South Carolina recognizes three categories of Native American Indian entities in South Carolina: Native American Indian Tribes, Native American Indian Groups, and Native American Indian Special Interest Organizations.

 Federal agencies could identify these entities as additional consulting parties (36 CFR 800.2(c)(5)) and invite them to participate in Section 106 consultation.
+For more information see the Advisory Council’s Guide to Working with Non-Federally Recognized Tribes in the Section 106 Process.

 Visit the South Carolina Commission for Minority Affairs website for additional information about Native American affairs and a list of state recognized Native American Indian entities.
+See also these specific consulting party requests from the Waccamaw Indian People and the Pine Hill Indian Tribe.

 Federally Recognized Tribes: